kovart/forta-ens-spoofing/README.md

 ## Alerts

-- AK-ENS-SPOOFING-0
+- AK-ENS-SPOOFING
   - Fired when a transaction contains a registration event for a .ETH name that visually similar to an existing one
   - Severity is always set to "low"
   - Type is always set to "suspicious"

 ## Test Data